hotwax/oms-documentation/hotwax/api/brokering/feeds/brokered-order-items-feed.md

 # Introduction

-The Brokered Order Items feed is an order-wise JSON-formatted feed generated from the HotWax Commerce OMS.
+The Brokered Order Items feed is an order-wise JSON-formatted feed generated from HotWax Commerce OMS.
 This feed contains details about brokered order items, which can be brokered to either Warehouse or Store Type facilities.
-The feed can be used for various purposes, such as integration with other external systems, reporting and analysis.
+The feed can be used for integration with other external systems.

 # Use case